timothyylim/victorious_secret/log.md

-Meeting 1
+# Meeting 1
 Attended: Pete, Karlson, Mo, Will
 Location: Room 219A
 Time: 23rd Nov, 12pm

-Agenda -
+# Agenda -
-Team Name?
+1. Team Name?
 Victorious Secret
 Primitive Action
 D'hoTA
 What is the Premier League, for 500 Alex.

-What to learn? areas for preliminary reading, lectures on battlecode, logics, path-finding algorithms, maybe some MLs?
+2. What to learn? areas for preliminary reading, lectures on battlecode, logics, path-finding algorithms, maybe some MLs?

-The next 2 weeks, the 10 lectures on the battlecode websites Path-finding algorithms - A* search, Dijkstra
+⋅⋅⋅The next 2 weeks, the 10 lectures on the battlecode websites ⋅⋅⋅ Path-finding algorithms - A* search, Dijkstra
-AI planning - SATPlan, GRAPLAN, POP
+⋅⋅⋅ AI planning - SATPlan, GRAPLAN, POP
-Q learning - Reinforcement learning
+⋅⋅⋅ Q learning - Reinforcement learning
-Review winning bots
+⋅⋅⋅Review winning bots

-9th Dec - Get preliminary readings done and make a basic bot
+⋅⋅⋅ 9th Dec - Get preliminary readings done and make a basic bot

-Split the learning after 2 weeks into logic , pathfinding or planning, ML, so each member has his edge
+⋅⋅⋅ Split the learning after 2 weeks into logic , pathfinding or planning, ML, so each member has his edge

-Timeline, when we will finish preparations and start cracking on it?
+3. Timeline, when we will finish preparations and start cracking on it?
 And aim to finish by when?

 Dec - Battlecode registration opens